Published by Carl Hedinger. Last Updated on February 15, 2024.

 - Charlotte Smith, Steph Curry (raised in Charlotte), James Worthy, Chris Paul, and Bob McAdoo are a few of the many talented basketball players from North Carolina.

 - There are other sports in North Carolina and NASCAR Racers Junior Johnson, Richard Petty and Dale Earnhardt Sr (and Jr, too) are absolutely worth remembering.

-Had Enough or Got More Facts for Us?
+Had Enough or Got More Facts About North Carolina for Us?

 If you’ve had enough North Carolina facts for one reading, congratulations!
 This is the end.
 But if you have any additional facts for us, we’d love to know them.

 Let us know in the comments section and if it’s a really good one, we’ll have to investigate further!
 Before you do that, here are some guides that will help you explore many of the facts about North Carolina that we mentioned.